emrlkem/SwiftUI-ToDoList/README.md

 My first try to complete a full mobile application.
-While I did the ToDoList app, I used and applied some critical coding principles such as;
+While I did the ToDoList app, I used and applied fundamental coding principles such as;

 - using MVVM Architecture (Model, View, Model View)